-(i) An employee who is subpoenaed for jury selection and/or jury duty, or called upon to act as a court witness, shall continue to receive full pay while so engaged, provided he/she turns over to the Board any monies he/she receives for serving as a juror or witness on days he/she would normally be working.
-Employees subpoenaed for such service are expected to return to the job, if not required to serve. (ii) Temporary and spareboard employees shall be eligible for Jury Duty Leave as provided in sub i) above, provided such employee would actually have worked on those days for which payment is claimed under this clause.
+- (i) An employee who is subpoenaed for jury selection and/or jury duty, or called upon to act as a court witness, shall continue to receive full pay while so engaged, provided they turn over to the Board any monies they receive for serving as a juror or witness on days they would normally be working.
+Employees subpoenaed for such service are expected to return to the job, if not required to serve. - (ii) Temporary and spareboard employees shall be eligible for Jury Duty Leave as provided in sub i) above, provided such employee would actually have worked on those days for which payment is claimed under this clause.